Arrested on heating: controlling the motility of active droplets by temperature: Introduction

 \section{Introduction}

-Active matter is defined by the nonlinear conversion of free energy on the molecular scale into macroscopic dynamics - which means that small changes in molecular processes can crucially tip the overall system into a different area in phase space, corresponding to often counter-intuitive dynamical state changes.

-It is easy to move agents by external fields: with some more effort we can have them convert free energy on the molecular scale into self-propelled, autonomous motion.
-However, like a sorcerer's apprentice~\cite{goethe1798_hat} we find that stopping this motion is not a trivial task; after all, one is required to deplete an energy reservoir or reverse a dynamic instability.
+Active matter is defined by the nonlinear conversion of free energy on the molecular scale into macroscopic dynamics~\cite{bowick2022_symmetry}: these nonlinear dynamics pose a challenge to the control of active agents, as small changes in system parameters can crucially tip the system over into a new dynamic equilibrium, for example from metastable inactivity to a state of directed motility.
+More so, like a sorcerer's apprentice~\cite{goethe1798_zauberlehrling} we find that stopping this motion is not a trivial task; after all, one is required to deplete an energy reservoir or reverse a dynamic instability~\cite{obyrne2022_time}.
+This kind of control is important in the design and study of artificial and biological microswimmers, their theoretical modeling, experimental realization, and, ultimately, to provide design principles and dynamic control for technological application \cite{tu2017_motion,fusi2023_achieving}.